polandll/ipython-notebooks/README.md

 # ipython-notebooks
 ipython notebooks includes Getting Started instructions for using DataStax Enterprise (DSE) with Spark and ipython notebooks.
 Check out the "Using ipython notebook..." file that applies to your OS.
+There is one for Mac OS X, and one for Ubuntu.

 Use the ipynb files if you already have ipython set up, because they will be interactive.